 Bitcoin can be thought of in the exact same way.
 There is currently 21 million bitcoin, and the limited supply is in high demand.
 The sound monetary policy of bitcoin is a major part of what attracts investors, and the fact that it is possible to track the number of bitcoin in circulation and when new bitcoins are being created is important.
 No bank has the ability to block bitcoins or close your account, and they can be sent to or from anywhere on earth.

 As long as you have an internet connection, you have access to your bitcoin.
 The fact that bitcoin does not have a set price makes it tricky for investors, as well.
 The price is dependent on what the public is willing to pay.
 While the price of bitcoin is generally displayed as the cost of a single bitcoin, it is possible to purchase less than a full bitcoin, or you can buy any amount you wish.
+Of course, to keep your bitcoin safe and accessible you will want to have a good crypto wallet (you can research “is there a best wallet” here).
+A crypto wallet will also enable you to validate a balance, send, receive, and spend your bitcoin.

 Nothing is certain when it comes to the market.
 Over the course of its brief history, bitcoin has increased in value at an incredibly rapid pace before a steady fall back to a normalized price.
 Understanding the cryptocurrency’s price history is a window into how it may fare in the future.
 The fact that bitcoin’s price is unaffected by any single country or government gives it stability, unlike traditional currency.
 What’s happening in one single country has no impact on bitcoin’s value.